BLACKHORSE NEWSLETTER AVAILABLE

 2011 SCHOLARSHIP RECIPIENTS: Recipients should present their award letter to their Registar/Scholarship department.
 This letter clearly states the institution must present to CSM (Retired) Ernie Ford confirmation of enrollment as a full time student to the address indicated in the announcement letter.
 Once the institution confirms enrollment and provides an active mailing address for scholarship payment, the payment will be made immediately.

-Further, it is imperative that recipients maintain a functional email address with CSM (Retired) Ernie Ford at FordEE@alyeska-pipeline.com.
+Further, it is imperative that recipients maintain a functional email address with CSM (Retired) Ernie Ford at FordEE@alyeska-pipeline.comopens in a new window.
 We are ready to do our part in providing your scholarship funds, you have the responsibility to read and follow instructions to insure the process is completed.

 Best wishes for a successful and rewarding year from the Blackhorse Family.